redmix-run/redmix/docs/docs/create-cedar-app.md

 ---
 slug: create-cedar-app
-description: Instructions and usage examples for Create Redwood App
+description: Instructions and usage examples for Create Cedar App
 ---

-# Create Redwood App
+# Create Cedar App

-To get up and running with Redwood, you can use Create Redwood App:
+To get up and running with CedarJS, you can use Create Cedar App:

 ```terminal
 yarn create cedar-app <your-app-name>